 To activate slow-twitch muscles, perform slow-paced activities for a long time.
 Slow-paced activities improve cardiovascular health and use the oxidative energy pathway.
 The oxidative energy pathway burns fats cells for energy.

-Fast-paced activities improve muscle fitness – speed, and power and use the ATP-CP and Glycolytic energy pathways.
-The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for energy.
+Fast-twitch muscle activities improve muscle fitness – speed and power.
+They use the ATP-CP and Glycolytic energy pathways.
+The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for fuel.